Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 <https://www.youtube.com/watch?v=DsgAuceHha4>

-I also used the Code Instatutute support for a bug around deleting users.
+I also used the Code Institute support for a bug around deleting users.

 I used StackOverflow as a reference point throughout the project whenever I got stuck.